-During my last adventure to Central America I completed my 200-hour yoga teacher training, and in the process, I discovered a new method for engaging with my friends and followers on social media in a way that’s not time wasting, invasive or unencouraging.
-Today I’m going to share my new method with the blogosphere.
+During my last adventure to Central America I completed my 200-hour yoga teacher training, and in the process, I thought of a new method for engaging with my friends and followers on social media.
+This new method is not time wasting or invasive.
+Today I’m excited to share this new method with you!

 Your life is exciting.
 You repeat the mantra “Om I Have Enough Ah-Om” and you believe it.
 The life of a yogi is that of service to others.
 Social media is a tool that exists in our generation for helping you be the best yogi you can be.

-Now lay in Savasana, breathe deep, and let your proprioception meditate on that.
+Now lay in Savasana, breathe deep, and let your proprioception take that in.

 Take a moment to ask yourself where your followers engage with you.
 Knowing where to post your stories first is the first step in overcoming social media anxiety.

 As an influencer, you’ll want to be cautious about using disappearing story timelines on your social networks as your primary method of posting.
 It’s difficult to grow your influence when no one can see you have influence.

 It’s important to have an idea of what networks you feel most comfortable posting to.
 You want to avoid thinking of all the different ways you can share what you want to share on different networks.
 Pick a network and get the first post out there.
 After that, if you want to share your post in a different format on another network go ahead and proceed to do that, just don’t get caught spinning your wheels worrying about which network to post on.